MarsBased/marsbased-website-old/_posts/2014-10-25-Dealing-With-Your-First-Hire-In-A-Distributed-Team.markdown

 ###Communication is key###
 Spending half a day listing all the communication tools you use as a team, and how to use them, is never a waste of time.
 On the contrary: set the rules now, and forget about it.

-At MarsBased we use <a href="http://basecamp.com" target="_blank" title="Basecamp">Basecamp</a> for internal discussion that needs to be recorded.
-Then we use <a href="http://slack.com" target="_blank" title="Slack">Slack</a> for real-time communication and having the water-cooler effect of always having someone to talk to.
+At MarsBased we use <a href="http://basecamp.com" rel="nofollow" target="_blank" title="Basecamp">Basecamp</a> for internal discussion that needs to be recorded.
+Then we use <a href="http://slack.com" target="_blank" title="Slack" rel="nofollow">Slack</a> for real-time communication and having the water-cooler effect of always having someone to talk to.

 We hardly ever email each other save for communications with third parties.